NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/running_containers.md

 The Docker/Podman approach makes sense when containerizing small services or pieces of code that you want to run identically everywhere, independent of the host environment.
 Conversely, the Apptainer & Charliecloud approach makes more sense when many critical.
 Regardless, at some point when working with containers you will undoubtedly find an issue that is traced either to a variable being inherited from the host when you don't want it to be, or missing in the container when you really want it.

-Each run-time  allows for environment variables to be set explicitly from the run (or exec) command line invocation:
+Each run-time  allows for environment variables to be set explicitly from the run command line.
+Additionally, when building containers you can generally embed environment variables as well.
+Again, this behavior is run-time dependent as shown in the following example.

 !!! example "Container run-times and environment variables"
     **Host Environment**

+    We set the following variables on the host system prior to launching the container:
     ```bash
     ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/apptainer/config_demo_env_vars.sh"
     ```

+    **Container Environment**

+    We then construct a tiny container image (<10MB) from the minimal [Alpine Linux](https://www.alpinelinux.org/) distribution.
+When we run the container it will report the value of several environment variables: `HOST_VAR`, `CONTAINER_VAR`, `TOGGLE_VAR`, and `RANDOM_VAR` (if set).

     === "Apptainer"
+        The Apptainer Definition file `%environment` section allows us to define variables that exist *inside* the container.
         ```pre  title="Definition File"
         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/apptainer/my_alpine.def"
         ```

         **Container Environment Examples**

+        Running the container shows that `HOST_VAR` is passed in by default, and `TOGGLE_VAR` retains its value from inside the container definition unless explicitly passed via the `--env` argument.
+The argument `--cleanenv` prevents external variables from being passed.
         ```console
         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/apptainer/results/05_env_vars.sh.out"
         ```

     === "Charliecloud"
+        The Charliecloud `Dockerfile` `ENV` section allows us to define variables, but its use seems inconsistent in practice.
         ```pre  title="Dockerfile"
         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/charliecloud/Dockerfile.my_alpine"
         ```
         **Container Environment Examples**

+        Running the container shows that `HOST_VAR` is passed in by default, and `TOGGLE_VAR` always takes its value from the host.
+The argument `--set-env=VAR=val` allows variables to be passed to the container.
+Despite being set with the `ENV` instruction, `CONTAINER_VAR` has disappeared.
         ```console
         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/charliecloud/results/05_env_vars.sh.out"
         ```
         **Discussion**

-        Apparently, Charliecloud honors the `ENV` `Dockerfile` instruction but disregards it at run-time.
+        Apparently, Charliecloud honors the `ENV` `Dockerfile` instruction at build-time but disregards it at run-time.

     === "Podman"
         ```pre title="Dockerfile"